DaFresh/asterisk_ondemand_confcall/README.md

 ### Recommendations and tips :

-- the booking macro should only be accessible via internal extention.
+- the booking macro should only be accessible via an internal extention.
 - the DB file is automaticaly created on the first launch of the script
 - if the python script in initialy lanched in root, permitions on the DB file need to be adjusted (or remove the db file)
 - adjust 'room_range'